Admissions Deadlines: Fall - December 1

 202-994-0384 (phone)

-The following requirements must be fulfilled: 54 credits, successful completion of three comprehensive examinations, a proposal defense, and a defended dissertation.
+The following requirements must be fulfilled: 54 credits, including 48 credits in required courses and 6 credits in elective courses; and successful completion of a comprehensive examination, a proposal defense, and a defended dissertation.

 Required Courses